The Best Day Trips from London

 Table of contents

 Even though I spend a large amount of time not in the UK, I will admit that there are many places worth visiting in the country.
-I’m from London, one of the world's most dynamic cities, and it's the most popular British destination with tourists by a long shot.
+I’m from London, one of the best cities in Europe, and it’s the most popular British destination with tourists by a long shot.
 But there are so many more amazing spots to visit in this country – many of which I haven’t even made it to yet!

 But, being from the suburbs of London, I do consider myself to know a thing or two about the best day trips from London.
 There are hundreds of places you could visit in one day from the capital: England is such a compact yet historically-rich place that there are so many castles, cathedrals and ancient sites just a stone's throw from its capital.
 And there are plenty of gorgeous natural sites to check out as well.